xitop/edzed/docs/FSM.rst

 FSM arguments
 -------------

-Summary of keyword arguments accepted by a class derived from :class:`FSM`.
+Summary of keyword arguments accepted by classes derived from :class:`FSM`.

 ``'STATE'`` and ``'EVENT'`` are placeholders to be substituted by real state and event names.